On the Density of $C_7$-Critical Graphs

 Let $S_6$ denote the third string incident with $w$ (so $w$ is incident with $S_1, S_4$, and $S_6$).
 By Lemma \ref{3str} applied to $w$, $S_4$ and $S_6$ are contained in a 9-cycle $C''$.
 Since $S_4$ is contained in $C' \cap C''$, this contradicts Lemma \ref{9cycles}. \end{proof}

-\begin{lemma} Let $v \in V(G)$ be a vertex of degree 3 and weight 5 that shares a short string with only one poor vertex at the end of Step 4.
+\begin{lemma} Let $v \in V(G)$ be a vertex of degree 3 and weight 5 that shares a short string with only one poor vertex either during Step 5.
 At the end of Step 5, $ch_5(v) \geq 0$. \end{lemma} \begin{proof} Suppose not.
-Let $u$ be the vertex with $ch_4(u) < 0$ that shares a short string with $v$.
+Let $u$ be the poor vertex with that shares a short string with $v$ during Step 5.
 Suppose $\textrm{wt}(u) = 6$.
 Then $ch_4(u) = -1$, and so We may therefore assume $u$ has weight at least seven.
 Note since $ch_4(u) < 0$, $u$ is not contained in a cell by the discharging rules.
 By Lemma \ref{4str}, it follows that $u$ is not of type (4,2,2), (4,3,0), or (4,2,1).
 Thus we may assume $u$ is a vertex of type either (3,3,1), or (3,2,2).
 By Lemma \ref{3,2,2s}, if $u$ is a (3,2,2)-vertex it has charge at least 0 by either Step 1, 2, or 3.

 Therefore we may assume $u$ is a vertex of type (3,3,1), and hence the string shared by $u$ and $v$ is a 1-string.
-Note $v$ is not incident with a 4-string as otherwise it is contained in a cell by Lemma \ref{deg4s} and so $ch_2(u) \geq 0$, contradicting the fact that $u \in A$.
+Note $v$ is not incident with a 4-string as otherwise it is contained in a cell by Lemma \ref{deg4s} and so $ch_2(u) \geq 0$, a contradiction.
 Thus since $v$ has degree 3 and weight 5 and is incident with a 1-string, it is either a vertex of type (3,1,1) or of type (2,2,1).